Badoon: Earth-691

 The Brotherhood are most closely associated with the Guardians of the Galaxy's 'Multiverse' timeline of Earth-691.
-In this reality, Earth fought a war with them in the 30th century until both Earth and its solar system colonies were conquered in the year 3007, and many races were nearly all wiped out.
+In this reality, Earth fought a war with the Badoon in the 30th century until both Earth and its solar system colonies were conquered in the year 3007, and many races were nearly all wiped out.
 The Guardians of the Galaxy were made up of different species, and put together by Starhawk.
-The human Michael Korvac, joined the Badoon and became a cyborg.
+The human Michael Korvac joined the Badoon and became a cyborg.
 The Solar System was liberated by the intervention of the Sisterhood in 3014.
-Almost all information about the Sisterhood comes from the Guardians of the Galaxy's encounters with them in this timeline.
-Recent stories as of 2008 have depicted the Sisterhood who exist in the Earth-616 reality as being as warlike as the Brotherhood, suggesting that this origin story does not apply to the "mainstream" version of the Sisterhood.

 Earth-93112

-In the Earth-93112 timeline, the Badoon Ecclaw was one of the last survivors of the Intergalactic Alliance destroyed by the Magus, who is best known as the mentor of the superhero Maxam.
+In the Earth-93112 timeline, the Badoon Ecclaw was one of the last survivors of the Intergalactic Alliance destroyed by the Magus.

 Avengers Forever

 In another timeline, the Badoon were conquered by Kang.

 In other media

-The Badoon-Cylek, an original creation of the Badoon, appears in the Avengers Assemble episode "Hulk's Day Out".
-It is a genetic parasitic experiment that was previously abandoned on the Moon and caused weather phenomena on Earth before being stopped by the Hulk.

-A member of the Badoon race is seen sitting in a gallery of spectators in the X-Men: The Animated Series episode "The Dark Phoenix, Part IV: The Fate of the Phoenix".
+A Badoon makes a cameo appearance in the X-Men: The Animated Series episode "The Dark Phoenix, Part IV: The Fate of the Phoenix".